Bringing accessible healthcare technology in low-resource environments

 We leveraged our findings within the conceptual process, hosting creative workshops to envision the applications for both the hardware and software of the device.

-Our team built the entire UX and UI of the front-end touchscreen experience from the ground up.
+Our team built the entire UX & UI design of the front-end touchscreen experience from the ground up.
 As well as worked with GE Healthcare to maintain our design vision throughout the development of the device.

-Today, the Vscan Access is being used in areas as far-off as the hills of Papua New Guinea and remote parts of Africa.
-Where access to life saving healthcare is desperately needed.
+Today, the Vscan Access is being used in developing countries with a pressing need for prenatal care.
+This includes places as far-off as the hills of Papua New Guinea and remote parts of Africa.

 In addition, the user experience of the Vscan Access has practically no learning curve to it—enabling midwives and other healthcare workers to begin using it very quickly.

 The features we designed are helping the device gain traction as a popular tool for labor wards and delivery rooms across the globe.
-So far more than 2000 devices have shipped throughout Nigeria, Ghana and Ethiopia, as well as parts of Asia and even Europe.
+So far, more than 2000 Vscan Access units have shipped throughout Nigeria, Ghana and Ethiopia.
+In addition, the device is now being used in Asia and Europe as well.

 “We continue to get good feedback about the design of the product and how suitable it is for the environment — the portability, battery operation, and simple touch screen UI are the most appreciated qualities.”Vaishali Kamat, Head of Digital Portfolio & Education Global Product Leader, Vscan Access